luc-vocab/steelplate-cryptocurrency/README.md

 The stainless steel plates can be ordered from [Lasergist](http://lasergist.com) using instructions below.
 They are laser-cut from 3mm stainless steel or any other thickness available on lasergist.
 Technically, the middle plate is the only one required and has laser markings indicating passphrase word ordering.
 By having additional plates cut, the passphrase can be hidden from sight and zipties can be added to prevent tampering.
 It also increases the weight of the whole assembly (close to 1kg with 3x 3mm plates) which helps prevent accidental misplacement.

 The titanium plates were ordered as a custom-made item from [Calti Wallets](https://www.etsy.com/shop/caltiwallets) using the same designs available below, I believe he plans on making more of those available.
+Scroll down to see other places to buy similar products.

 **Titanium Grade 2, 2mm**